Carnelian at a Glance

 Brazil (Rio Grande do Sul, Minas Gerais)

 The world's largest commercial producer.
 Brazilian Carnelian ranges from pale orange to deep red-orange and is often heat-treated to enhance color.
-Found in volcanic basalt deposits in southern Brazil.
+Found in volcanic basalt deposits.

 India (Gujarat, Maharashtra, Rajasthan)

-India has produced Carnelian for millennia — the city of Khambhat (Cambay) has been a Carnelian cutting center for over 4,000 years.
-Indian Carnelian is known for warm, rich colors and is traditionally left unheated.
+India has produced Carnelian for millennia.
+The city of Khambhat (Cambay) has been a Carnelian cutting center for over 4,000 years.
+Indian Carnelian has warm, rich colors and is traditionally left unheated.

 Uruguay (Artigas)

 Produces high-quality Carnelian with vivid, saturated orange-red colors.
 Found in the same volcanic deposits as Uruguayan amethyst.
-Specimens from this region are prized for their exceptional translucency.
+Notable for exceptional translucency.

 Physical Properties